On-device Training: A First Overview on Existing Systems: Summary of State-of-the-art Solutions

 \fakepar{Workload offloading} Leveraging other available hardware is another possibility.
 For example, the authors of Mandheling observe that DSPs are particularly suitable for integer operation and ubiquitously available on modern smartphones.
-Hence, they apply CPU-DSP co-scheduling with a mixed-precision training algorithm to enable ODL.
+Hence, they apply CPU-DSP co-scheduling with a mixed-precision training algorithm to enable on-device training (Section~\ref{subsec:mandheling}).
+Even though auxiliary hardware is not commonly available for high-constraint devices, systems designed for low-constraint devices, such as smartphones, can gain both energy consumption reduction and training acceleration by offloading workload to auxiliary hardware (Section~\ref{subsec:energyconsumption} and Section~\ref{subsec:trainingspeed}).

 \fakepar{Continuous growth} This approach tries to reduce resource consumption from the very beginning with the understanding that massive resource consumption is caused by the large size of NN models.
 Given a target NN, Frankle et al.~\cite{frankle2018lottery} show that traditional DNN models often have a large number of redundant parameters that can be reduced with little accuracy deduction.
-Based on this observation, MDLdroidLite starts from training a tiny NN and gradually grows the architecture until the accuracy satisfies the application's requirements.
+Based on this observation, MDLdroidLite starts from training a tiny NN and gradually grows the architecture until the accuracy satisfies the application's requirements (Section~\ref{subsec:MDLdroidLite}).
+Continuous growth significantly reduces the number of parameters by up to 50 times and FLOPs by up to 10 times.
+In addition, it speeds up training by up to 4.88 times (Section~\ref{subsec:memoryreduction} and Section~\ref{subsec:trainingspeed}).
+Hence, this is one feasible mechanism for enabling on-device training.

-\fakepar{Reinforcement learning} RL is another approach to enable ODL, where an agent interacts with an environment to learn a behavior or task through trial and error.
+\fakepar{Reinforcement learning} RL is another approach to enable on-device training, where an agent interacts with an environment to learn a behavior or task through trial and error.
 The agent in the system learns to maximize the cumulative reward provided by the environment by selecting different possible actions.
 This paradigm implies continuous learning during runtime and does not require newly collected and labeled data.
-For example, zTT applies RL to design and implement a learning-based DVFS solution on mobile devices.
+For example, zTT applies RL to design and implement a learning-based DVFS solution on mobile devices (Section~\ref{subsec:ztt}).